 These conditions will likely last a lifetime since cerebral palsy cannot be reversed.
 Parents of children with cerebral palsy in Chicago will incur significant expenses for health care, medications, adaptive equipment, accommodations, special education assistance, physical therapy, vocational training, and much more.
 Numerous medical and non-medical professionals, including speech therapists, counselors, and pediatricians will need to be consulted throughout the child’s life.
-For a family of modest or limited means, these needs can impose serious financial challenges, which is why compensation is needed.
+For a Chicago family of modest or limited means, these needs can impose serious financial challenges, which is why compensation is needed.
 The experienced Chicago cerebral palsy lawyers at Hale & Monico are ready to defend families and obtain justice for medical malpractice.

 Am I Eligible For Compensation in Chicago?

-Proving medical malpractice in Chicago is a necessary first step to seeking the compensation you and your child need to live with cerebral palsy.
+Proving medical malpractice at childbirth in Chicago is a necessary first step to seeking the compensation you and your child need to live with cerebral palsy.
 But it’s no easy task.
 Not every birth injury or disorder is the result of medical malpractice.
 Doctors and hospitals are represented by aggressive medical malpractice attorneys who defend their clients against all sorts of claims.

 To prove that your healthcare provider committed malpractice in Chicago that led to your child’s cerebral palsy, you need to show that the doctor failed to follow accepted standards of care.
 In other words, you have to demonstrate that the doctor, nurse, or other medical professional committed unreasonable errors and omissions that caused the child to develop the birth injury.